vinland-technology/flict-obsolete/README.md

 SPDX-License-Identifier: GPL-3.0-or-later
 -->

-# License Checker
+# FOSS License Checker

-License Checker is an Free and Open Source Software compliance tool aimed at detecting license violations either with or without a policy.
+FOSS License Checker is an Free and Open Source Software compliance tool aimed at detecting license violations either with or without a policy.
 It assumes every component has a known license expression.

-License Checker can also conclude outbound licenses for your component.
+FOSS License Checker can also conclude outbound licenses for your component.

 # Input